openssl/technical-policies/policies/policy-change-process.md

 The policy changes or additions are submitted as pull requests in the technical-policies repository on GitHub OpenSSL project.
-Anyone with GitHub account can submit a policy change proposal pull request.
+Anyone with a GitHub account can submit a policy change proposal pull request.

 Each policy is placed in an individual file in Markdown format in the policies subdirectory.